RenderKit/ospray/scripts/superbuild/README.md

     distributed parallel rendering on multiple nodes.

 BUILD_GPU_SUPPORT
-:   enables beta GPU support, fetching the SYCL variants of the
+:   enables GPU support, fetching the SYCL variants of the
     dependencies and builds `OSPRAY_MODULE_GPU`

 BUILD_TBB_FROM_SOURCE